-The applicant must hold the minimum of a Bachelor's degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 90 credits in business administration, economics, computer engineering, industrial engineering and management, or equivalent (or the equivalent).
+The applicant must hold the minimum of a Bachelor's degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 90 credits in business administration, economics, computer engineering, industrial engineering and management, or equivalent.